Macbeth1501/Paradox-Protocol/README.md

-# SentriMantra
+# SentiMantra
-Discover the universe of emotions with a single glimpse with SentriMantra, whether you're pleased or in need of a mood boost.
-SentriMantra employs facial recognition to identify and comprehend your emotions, whether pleased or sad.
+Discover the universe of emotions with a single glimpse with SentiMantra, whether you're pleased or in need of a mood boost.
+SentiMantra employs facial recognition to identify and comprehend your emotions, whether pleased or sad.
 Simply turn on the webcam , and the webpage will instantly analyze your face to reveal how you are feeling and if you are sad it will tell u some means to uplift your mood.